Uplogix/docs/control-center-user-guide/auditing/reports.md

 The Control Center can generate a wide range of reports on a variety of subjects.
 These correspond to the reports listing seen on the Group Detail, Local Manager Summary, and Port Detail pages.

-Reports are generated in various formats and emailed to system users or groups
+Reports are generated in various formats and emailed to system users or groups.

 Use the Report Assignments page to schedule any of the existing reports.